dlouima/python_project/README.md

-# My Python learning journey
+# Python Learning Journey

 I create this repository to keep track of all projects and coding activities during my python learning journey

 ### Here is a list of some of the projects
 * FizzBuzz